-Security Objectives for the operational Environment (phase 4 to 7):
+104 Security Objectives for the operational Environment (phase 4 up to 7):

-BSI.OE.Process-Sec-IC Protection during composite product Up to phase 6 manufacturing

-BSI.OE.Lim-Block-Loader Limitation of capability and blocking the Loader: Up to phase 6

-The Composite Product Manufacturer will protect the Loader functionality against misuse, limit the capability of the Loader and, if desired, terminate irreversibly the Loader after intended usage of the Loader.

-Note that blocking the Loader is not required, as only authorized users can use the Loader as stated in BSI.P.Ctrl-Loader.

-BSI.OE.Loader-Usage Secure communication and usage of the Loader: Up to phase 7

-The authorized user must support the trusted communication channel with the TOE by confidentiality protection and authenticity proof of the data to be loaded and fulfilling the access conditions required by the Loader.

-The authorized user must organize the maintenance transactions to ensure that the additional code (loaded as data) is able to operate as in the Final composite TOE.
+BSI.OE.Process-Sec-IC Protection during composite product manufacturing Up to phase 6 BSI.OE.Lim-Block-Loade er Limitation of capability and blocking the Loader: Up to phase 6 The Composite Product Manufacturer will protect the Loader functionality against misuse, limit the capability of the Loader and, if desired , terminat irreversibly the Loader after intended usage of the Loader.
+Note that blocking the Loader is not required, as e only authorized users can use the Loader as stated in BSI.P.Ctrl-Loader.
+BSI.OE.Loader-Usage Secure communication and usage of the Loader : Up to phase 7 The authorized user must support the trusted communication channel with the TOE by confidentiality protection and authenticity proof of the data to be loaded and fulfilling the access conditions required by the Loader.
+The authorized user must organize the maintenance transactions to ensure that the additional code (loaded as data) is able to operat as in the Final composite TOE.
 The authorized user must manage and associate unique Identification to the loaded data.

-OE.Composite-TOE-Id Composite TOE identification: Up to phase 7 maintenance.

-The composite manufacturer must maintain a unique identification of a composite TOE under
+BSI.OE.TOE-Auth External entities authenticating of the TOE Up to phase 7 The operational environment shall support the authentication verification mechanism and know authentication reference data of the TOE.
+OE.Composite-TOE-Id Composite TOE identification: Up to phase 7 The composite manufacturer must maintain a unique identification of a composite TOE under maintenance.

-OE.TOE-Id TOE identification: Up to phase 7

-The IC manufacturer must maintain a unique identification of the TOE under maintenance.

-OE.Enable-Disable-Secure-Diag

-Enabling or disabling the Secure Diagnostic: Up to phase 7

-If desired, the Composite Product Manufacturer will enable (or disable) irreversibly the Secure Diagnostic capability, thus enabling the IC manufacturer (or disabling everyone) to exercise the Secure Diagnostic capability.

-OE.Secure-Diag-Usage

-Secure communication and usage of the Secure Up to phase 7 Diagnostic:

-The IC manufacturer must support the trusted communication channel with the TOE by fulfilling the access conditions required by the Secure Diagnostic.

-The IC manufacturer must manage the Secure Diagnostic transactions so that they cannot be used to disclose critical user data of the Composite TOE, manipulate critical user data of the Composite TOE, manipulate Security IC Embedded Software or bypass, deactivate, change or explore security features or security services of the TOE.
+OE.TOE-Id TOE identification: Up to phase 7 The IC manufacturer must maintain a unique identification of the TOE under maintenance.
+OE.Enable-Disable- Secure-Diag Enabling or disabling the Secure Diagnostic: Up to phase 7 If desired, the Composite Product Manufacturer will enable (or disable) irreversibly the Secure Diagnostic capability, thus enabling the IC manufacturer (or disabling everyone) to exercise the Secure Diagnostic capability.
+9 OE.Secure-Diag-Usage Secure communication and usage of the Secure Diagnostic: Up to phase 7 The IC manufacturer must support the trusted communication channel with the TOE by fulfilling the access conditions required by the Secure Diagnostic.
+1 The IC manufacturer must manage the Secure Diagnostic transactions so that they cannot be used to disclose critical user data of the Composite TOE, manipulate critical user data of the Composite TOE, manipulate Security IC Embedded Software or bypass, deactivate, change or explore security a IC Embedded Software or bypass,